xpopy/Boten-Anna/README.md

 * Download the bot, either as a zip (unzip it where you want it) or clone it

-* Open up a command prompt in the new folder
+* Open up a command prompt or powershell in the new folder (shift rightclick the folder > open powershell window here)

-* pipenv is a python environment which keeps all the dependencies which is good if you have multiple python projects
+* Install pipenv: `pip install pipenv`, pipenv is a python environment which keeps all the dependencies which is good if you have multiple python projects

-* Install pipenv: `pip install pipenv`

 * Open a new python environment: `pipenv shell`